hanggrian/ktfx/README.md

 KtFX
 ====

-Written in spirit of [anko], it aims to make JavaFX app development less painful with the help of Kotlin technologies.
+Written in spirit of [anko](https://github.com/Kotlin/anko), it aims to make JavaFX app development less painful with the help of Kotlin technologies.
 * Full of helpers for common JavaFX operations.
 * Write dynamic layout with Kotlin DSL.
 * Use coroutines directly from JavaFX API.